Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Abstract

 \section{Abstract}

 Time-delay interferometry (TDI) is essential in space-based gravitational wave (GW) detectors, effectively reducing laser noise and improving detection precision.
-As one of the most promising GW detectors, the space-based detectors are able to observe the effects from GW polarizations.
-The detection of GW additional polarizations carries significant implications, potentially revealing deviations from general relativity and opening avenues to explore alternative gravity theories.
+Space-based GW detectors provide a unique opportunity to probe GW polarizations, including possible additional modes that may signal deviations from general relativity and alternative gravity theories.
 In this study, we examine the impacts of second-generation TDI combinations on GW polarization detection by simulating LISA, Taiji, and TianQin, including realistic orbital effects such as link length and angle variations.
-The detector performance is assessed through sensitivity curves derived from averaged response functions, as well as signal-to-noise ratio (SNR) of binary black holes (BBHs).
+Detector performance is assessed using sensitivity and power-law integrated curves, as well as the signal-to-noise ratio (SNR) of binary black holes (BBHs) and phase transitions (PTs).
 For massive BBHs, the $\mathcal{A}$ and $\mathcal{E}$ channels typically offer the best sensitivity, while the $X$ channel in TianQin is most effective for detecting additional polarizations.
 For stellar-mass BBHs, the $\alpha$ channel provides the highest SNR for vector modes in LISA and Taiji specifically for lower-mass systems, while the $\mathcal{A}$ and $\mathcal{E}$ channels are optimal for higher masses or other polarizations.
-TianQin consistently favors the $X$ channel for additional polarizations.
+For PT signals, the $X$ channel generally delivers the optimal performance, except in the low–peak-frequency regime below 1 mHz, where the $U$ channel in TianQin becomes more sensitive.
+When considering additional polarizations, the $X$ channel emerges as the most robust choice for TianQin, in contrast to LISA and Taiji, where the $\mathcal{A}$ and $\mathcal{E}$ channels provide strong capabilities for GW polarization tests.
+This distinction between LISA, Taiji, and TianQin represents a key result of the present work and has not been explicitly emphasized in previous studies.
 Our findings emphasize the importance of selecting high-sensitivity TDI combinations to enhance detection capabilities across different polarizations, deepening our insight into GW sources and the fundamental nature of spacetime.

 \end{CJK*}